- Democratic Member of Congress

-Stark is a member of the Progressive Caucus in the House of Representatives.
+Stark was a member of the Congressional Progressive Caucus in the House of Representatives until 2012.
 Americans for Democratic Action (ADA) consistently rates his voting record as between 95 and 100 percent on the left side of legislation.
 During the course of his legislative career, Stark has voted:

 - against the Anti-Terrorism Act of 2001;

 - against the post-9/11 anti-terrorism measure known as the Patriot Act;